 Membership in the body does not obliterate the remnant's identity as Jews.
 (Romans 11:13; Philippians 3:5)

 Members of the remnant are accorded no priority for positions of leadership in the body.
 Neither 1 Timothy 3 nor Titus 1

-make any reference to race in their detailed lists of qualifications for deaconship or eldership or headship within those groups.
+make any reference to nationality in their detailed lists of qualifications for deaconship or eldership or headship within those two groups.

 The remnant of Israel will be Messiah's central wave of ministers during the Millennium.
 (Zechariah 8:23)

 We will now move on to new material.